j1o2h3n/j1o2h3n.github.io/_pages/about.md

 Now, my research interests include Graph Neural Network and Intelligent Transportation.
 -->

-In my daily life, I like to play badminton and swimming, and my hobbies are Chess and Tetris.
+In my daily life, I like to play badminton, running and swimming, and my hobbies are Chess and Tetris.